ScholarPeer: A Context-Aware Multi-Agent Framework for Automated Peer Review: Impact Statement

 However, we acknowledge several ethical risks associated with the deployment of automated evaluation systems:

-\begin{itemize} \item \textbf{Automation Bias:} There is a risk that human area chairs or reviewers may over-rely on AI-generated reviews, accepting them as authoritative without independent scrutiny.
-While ScholarPeer's ``skeptic'' persona and interrogation logs are designed to provide interpretability and evidence, the risk of human complacency remains a critical deployment challenge. \item \textbf{Homogenization of Science:} Automated systems might penalize novel ideas that do not conform to established patterns in the training data or retrieved literature.
-Although we introduced the \textit{Review Diversity Score} specifically to monitor and mitigate this issue, widespread reliance on such models could inadvertently narrow the scope of acceptable scientific inquiry. \item \textbf{Privacy and Confidentiality:} The use of search-enabled agents involves processing unpublished manuscripts via external LLM and search APIs.
-Any real-world deployment must strictly adhere to conference confidentiality policies, ensuring that submission data is not retained or used to train public models. \end{itemize}
+\begin{itemize} \item \textbf{Automation Bias:} There is a risk that human area chairs or reviewers may over-rely on AI-generated critiques, accepting them as authoritative without independent scrutiny.
+While \ours's design explicitly anchors claims in verifiable literature through its interrogation logs—avoiding the hallucinations of passive summarization—the risk of human complacency remains a critical deployment challenge. \item \textbf{Homogenization of Science:} Automated systems might penalize novel ideas that do not conform to established patterns in their training data or the retrieved literature.
+Although we explicitly designed the multi-agent architecture to maximize perspective variance and introduced the \textit{Review Diversity Score} to monitor this issue, widespread reliance on automated models could inadvertently narrow the scope of acceptable scientific inquiry. \item \textbf{Privacy and Confidentiality:} The use of search-enabled agents involves processing unpublished manuscripts via external LLM and search APIs.
+Any real-world deployment must strictly adhere to venue confidentiality policies, ensuring that submission data is secure, ephemeral, and never used to train public models. \end{itemize}

-We emphasize that ScholarPeer is designed as a \textbf{decision support system} to augment, not replace, human judgment.
-The system's output should be treated as a rigorous ``second opinion'' or a ``devil's advocate'' perspective to aid human experts, ensuring that the final decision remains firmly in human hands.
+We emphasize that \ours~ is designed strictly to augment, not replace, human judgment.
+By acting as a ``co-scientist''---a rigorous mentor for authors and a tireless verification assistant for reviewers---the system's output should be treated as an evidence-grounded second opinion, ensuring that final scientific decisions remain firmly in human hands.